linkhack/ComputerVisionWS18/readme.txt

-Exercise 1 source code, group 13.
+Exercise 1 source code, group #12 in the 13-15 slot.

 Assignment 1: